MOBI BOOT CAMP CORP. logoLearning Buddy

 6. On-the-fly Statistical Summaries

-ggplot2 allows you to overlay computed statistics directly onto the chart.
+ggplot2 allows you to overlay computed statistics directly onto the chart to summarize noisy raw values.

 Trend Lines: geom_smooth()

-To draw a fitted trend line (regression line or smoothed local regression line):
+To draw a fitted trend line (regression line or smoothed local regression line) over your raw scatter points:

 ggplot(mpg, aes(x = displ, y = hwy)) +